PublicRadioInternational/pri-component-library/README.md

 # PRI Component Library
+INACTIVE!
 This repository contains a node module that exports PRI's React components.

 The application defined in this codebase is live and available [here](https://publicradiointernational.github.io/pri-component-library/).